 In many ways, modernization is a fatal attraction—one that leads us away from the very essence of being human.
 How did we lose our sanity?
 Why, as an intelligent species capable of inventing computers, the internet, and GPS, have we failed to create a world that truly makes sense?

-I believe this universal reckoning—this contrast between modernity and humanity, this yearning for a more balanced, meaningful life—is at the heart of tango’s revival today.
+I believe this universal reckoning—the contrast between modernity and humanity, the longing for a more balanced, meaningful life—is at the heart of tango’s revival today.
 A century ago, immigrants far from home created a dance infused with their dreams, a dance that celebrated human connection, fraternity, cooperation, unity, and beauty.
-Today’s tango dancers, I believe, are pursuing the same dream.
+Today’s tango dancers, I believe, are pursuing that same dream.
 And those of us fortunate enough to be part of this tradition carry a responsibility: to preserve tango as a sanctuary for the human spirit.
-We must not only teach others how to dance tango but also promote the values it represents.
-Without those values, tango too risks being assimilated by the very world it was born to transcend (see Beauty Will Save the World).
+We must not only teach others how to dance tango but also uphold the values it embodies.
+Without those values, tango risks being assimilated by the very world it was born to transcend (see Beauty Will Save the World).